|Posted by Kristen House on November 2, 2017 at 4:20 PM|

 "Come back, Lacey!" the students yelled.

-Dialogue tags can be very confusing at times, and as an editor, the misuse of dialogue tags is one of the most common errors I see.
+Dialogue tags can be confusing at times, and as an editor, the misuse of dialogue tags is one of the most common errors I see.
 Hopefully this list points you in the right direction of better writing.
 If in doubt, just send me an e-mail—I’m happy to help!

 Want to learn more about how to build your author brand